Squire Adams

 (1908-96)

-SQUIRE ADAMS only appeared in one story, The Penthouse Killings (1950), but it was an action-packed novel with several clever twists.
-The entire book takes place in a single day, and Squire has until 5 pm to solve a murder case or he will lose his New York P.I. license.
+SQUIRE ADAMS only appeared in just one story, The Penthouse Killings (1950), but it was a doozy — an action-packed cheesiest with plenty of pulpy, clever twists.
+The entire book takes place in a single day, and Squire only has until 5 pm to solve a murder case or he will lose his New York P.I. license.
 That would be a busy enough day by itself, but it is also day Squire is to marry his sweetheart!
-It’s a little clumsy in parts but still a good, quick read.

-Under the pen name of “Leslie Allen,” Brown wrote Death of a Prime Minister (1948) and a private eye novel Murder in the Rough (1946), featuring Napoleon B. Smith.
+Meanwhile, under the pen name of “Leslie Allen,” Brown wrote Death of a Prime Minister (1948) and a private eye novel Murder in the Rough (1946), featuring Napoleon B. Smith.
 Under his own name, he wrote The Corpse Was a Blonde (1950), and the novelization of the 1947 film noir Whispering City.
 He later served as a city alderman in Toronto, where he gained some notoriety in the early seventies for slapping a fellow alderman in the face.

 NOVELS